 Unfortunately, along with the advantages come a few potential disadvantages:

-Solution: You can easily vary the order in which the movements are performed and prioritize the big lifts.
+Solution: Vary the order in which the movements are performed and prioritize the big lifts.

 You Could Really Tax Your Nervous System

 Squats, pull-ups, deadlifts, and presses, by nature, tax the body.
 Typically, you need at least 48 hours of recovery between sessions where those movements are used.

 The following is a sample push-pull program.
 Many components or strategies are based on techniques used or advocated by Charles Poliquin, Christian Thibaudeau, and Chad Waterbury.

 - Saturday: Off

 - Sunday: Heavy Pull

 * Some lifters might use this day as an extra day off and do only 5 workouts in an 8-day period instead of the 6 workouts in an 8-day period shown above.

 - A1.
 Deadlift: 8 sets of 3